Epigenetic

 - −Many microbiome tests offer age-like insights without rigorous clock validation

-- −Short-term fluctuations can be significant
+- −Day-to-day fluctuations can be large

 Samples:StoolOral swab